bitgrid-research/BitGridAI/docs/architecture/04_solution_strategy.md

 > 1. **Separation of concerns** – logic, modules, and the explanation interface are clearly decoupled
 > 2. **Transparency first** – every decision is traceable and verifiable
 > 3. **Local over cloud** – all data processing remains under user control
-> 4. **Real-time explainability** – decisions are communicated and justified via an on-device explain agent
+> 4. **Real-time explainability** – decisions are communicated and justified via an on-device Explain-Agent
 > 5. **Sustainability as a design goal** – control logic adapts to the availability and quality of renewable resources
 > 6. **Research & replay readiness** – research toggle, KPIs, and local replays are first-class.